Seyneb Saleh: Early life and education

-Seyneb Nesha Saleh was born on 25 December 1987 in Aalen, Baden-Württemberg.
-She is a daughter of a German mother and an Iraqi father.
-Apart from two years in Casablanca, where she attended an American school, she was mainly raised in Germany.
-Saleh lives in Berlin.
+Seyneb Saleh was born in Aalen, Baden-Württemberg.
+Her mother is a German pharmacist, and her father is Iraqi.
+She was mainly raised in Solingen, Germany, but also spent some time in Morocco.

-She studied acting from 2008 to 2012 at the Berlin University of the Arts and received a scholarship from the German Academic Scholarship Foundation Studienstiftung des deutschen Volkes in 2010.
+She studied acting from 2008 to 2012 at the Berlin University of the Arts in Berlin and received a scholarship from the German Academic Scholarship Foundation Studienstiftung des deutschen Volkes in 2010.